leon-thomm/ryvencore-qt/README.md

             print(self.input(0))
     ```
     see also example below.
 - **dynamic nodes registration mechanism**
+You can register and unregister nodes at any time.
+Registered nodes can be placed in a flow.
-- **function nodes/subgraphs**
+- **function nodes / subgraphs**
-You can define function scripts, which have their own flow plus input and output node, to define functions which you can then use as nodes just like this
+You can define *function scripts*, which have their own flow plus input and output node, to define functions which you can then use as nodes like this
     ![](/docs/function_node.png)
 - **right click operations system for nodes**
 Which can be edited through the API at any time.